NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Open Q&A Prompt Generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Open Q&A prompt generation follows these steps:
-1. Generate a list of macro topics about the world
+#.
+Generate a list of macro topics about the world

-2. Generate a list of subtopics related to each macro topic
+#.
+Generate a list of subtopics related to each macro topic

-3. Create a list of questions relating to the previously generated topics
+#.
+Create a list of questions relating to the previously generated topics

-   a.
+   #.
 Additional topics can also be manually specified

-4. Revise the questions to be more detailed
+#.
+Revise the questions to be more detailed

 Using NeMo Curator, each step can be performed as follows:

 .. code-block:: python

     model = "mistralai/mixtral-8x7b-instruct-v0.1"
     macro_topic_responses = generator.generate_macro_topics(
         n_macro_topics=20, model=model